KhalidSaifullahFuad/adventofjs-challenge-2021/03 - PIANO/README.md

 # Need some support on this challenge?

-Upgrade to the **Solution tier.** You'll get a video explanation, from Amy.

 Join the [Learn Build Teach](http://learnbuildteach.com) Discord community.
 We have a separate channel set up specifically for the Advent of CSS.

 # Taking your Project to the Next Level